kran0/nod32-update-mirror/README.md

 ## How to use?

+This image is intended for real use.
+No test usage is provided by default.
-Use legal keys, there is no `--keys-update` option enabled by default.
+Please use with legal keys, there is no `--keys-update` option enabled by default.
 Use custom `settings.conf`, you are to write your own using `settings.conf~example`.

 Use cases: